matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 ## Summary
 The basic premises of the algorithm are:

- - composition of committee i.e. the set of nodes who are candidates for coordinator is universally agreed (similar to BFT algorithms).
+ - Composition of committee i.e. the set of nodes who are candidates for coordinator is universally agreed (similar to BFT algorithms).
- - liveness of the coordinator node can be detected via heartbeat messages (similar to RAFT).
+ - Liveness of the coordinator node can be detected via heartbeat messages (similar to RAFT).
- - ranking of the preference for coordinator selection for any given contract address, for any given point in time ( block height) is a deterministic function that all nodes will agree on given the same awareness of make up of committee
+ - Ranking of the preference for coordinator selection for any given contract address, for any given point in time ( block height) is a deterministic function that all nodes will agree on given the same awareness of make up of committee
- - choice of coordinator can change over time either due increase in block height triggering a rotation of the responsibility or the current coordinator being detected as unavailable.
+ - Choice of coordinator can change over time either due increase in block height triggering a rotation of the responsibility or the current coordinator being detected as unavailable.
- - situations can arise where different nodes chose different coordinators because of different awareness of block height and/or different awareness of availability.
+ - Situations can arise where different nodes chose different coordinators because of different awareness of block height and/or different awareness of availability.
 The algorithm is less efficient when this happens but continues to function and can return to full efficiency as soon as the situation is resolved.
- - there is no need for election `term`s in this algorithm.
+ - There is no need for election `term`s in this algorithm.
- - when coordinator responsibility is switched to another node, each inflight transaction is either re-assigned to the new coordinator or flushed through to confirmation on the base ledger
+ - When coordinator responsibility is switched to another node, each inflight transaction is either re-assigned to the new coordinator or flushed through to confirmation on the base ledger
- - the sender node for each transaction is responsible for ensuring that the transaction always has one coordinator actively coordinating it by detecting and responding to situations where the current coordinator becomes available, a more preferred coordinator comes back online or preference changes due to new block height.  (unless the sender deems the transaction to be no longer valid in which case, it marks it as reverted).
+ - The sender node for each transaction is responsible for ensuring that the transaction always has one coordinator actively coordinating it by detecting and responding to situations where the current coordinator becomes unavailable, a more preferred coordinator comes back online or preference changes due to new block height.
+ - If the sender deems the transaction to be no longer valid, it is responsible for finalizing it as reverted.
  - The sender node continues to monitor and control the delegation of its transaction until it has received receipt of the transactions' confirmations on the base ledger.
 This provides an "at least once" quality of service for every transaction at the distributed sequencer layer.
 As described earlier the blockchain enforces "at most once" semantics, so there is no possibility of duplicate transactions.
  - The handshake between the sender node and the coordinator node(s) attempts to minimize the likelihood of the same transaction intent resulting in 2 valid base ledger transactions but cannot eliminate that possibility completely so there is protection against duplicate intent fulfillment in the base ledger contract